In 2017, the FCA launched a PPI advertising campaign telling you to make a decision about claiming PPI, because a deadline is being introduced.

 Often having this expensive insurance loaded on top of what you borrowed was what turned manageable debt into unaffordable debt.

 You can claim PPI mis-selling even if the account is closed or in default

-None of these make a difference – if you were mis-sold the PPI (see above) then you can still go to the original lender and claim it back.
+None of these matter.
+If you were mis-sold the PPI (see above) then you can still go to the original lender and claim it back.

-The lender may not exist any more, but you can still reclaim, either from a bank that bought a portfolio from the lender – for example Barclays bought Egg’s credit card business – or from the Financial Services Compensation Scheme if the lender has gone bust.
+The lender may not exist any more, but you can still make reclaim, either from a bank that took over the accounts bought a portfolio from the lender – for example Barclays bought Egg’s credit card business – or from the Financial Services Compensation Scheme if the lender has gone bust.

 A new reason to complain “Plevin complaints” about “high undisclosed commission”

 There is a new type of PPI complaint.